ramosrenzo/Recipes-Prediction-Model/README.md

 **Observed Test Statistic:** 0.0256

 **Method:** We performed a permutation test 1000 times.
-With a significance level of 0.05, we fail to reject the null hypotheses.
+With a calculated **p-value** of 1.0 and significance level of 0.05, we fail to reject the null hypotheses.
 This suggests that there might be a similar estimation in both recipes that are low and high in calories.